bakedpotato0/cs7810-intro-to-ke/project-deliverables/documentation.md

     * Consider using [marp](https://marp.app/).
 3. Add an additional section at the end called "Retrospective".
     * In this section, put 1-2 comments per group member
-    * Include comments re: what went will in this course, what could be changed
+    * Include comments re: what went well in this course, what could be changed
     * Provide an overall rating for the course: fun/!fun, useful/!useful, etc.
 4. Upload a PDF rendering of the presentation to the `deliverables` directory.